kevee/salinasriver.org/src/en/trips/bradley-san-ardo.md

 length: 13 miles
 time: 8-10 hours
 windAlert: true
 alert: This trip is affected by the [Bradley Bridge Scour Repair project](/overview/bradley-bridge-repair/).
-There is no access at Bradley Bridge through the summer of 2023.
+Check the [new route to the river at Bradley](/access-points/bradley).
 gear:
   - Kayaks, canoes, or SUPs
 setUp: >